tiagozacarias/batch_linux/README.md

-# Tools for Automation in Network Operations
+# Tools for Programmability and Automation in Network Operations

 * These tools aim to automate the execution of commands in a sequential and massive way in network operations, based on the shell script and expect (Tcl).